Chris35Wills/Chris35Wills.github.io/research.md

 ## Current interests

-- Anisotopic interpolation of bathymetric channel features with ''a priori'' process knowledge
+- Anisotopic interpolation of bathymetric channel features coupled with specific process knowledge
 - Mass conservation as a means of glacier bed mapping
 - Lidar time correction approaches to allow seamless velocity map development for fast moving tidewater glaciers
 - Automated crevasse mapping routines and application in Greenland and Iceland (contact me if you want more info)